QuickPermissions/QuickPermissions/README.md

-If you don't want the library to manage the case where some permission(s) are permanently denied by asking it to open app settings and allow it from there, you can do that by adding a method in your activity/fragment by adding a method with single argument of type <<>> and annotate it with annotation <<>>.
+If you don't want the library to manage the case where some permission(s) are permanently denied by asking it to open app settings and allow it from there, you can do that by adding a method in your activity/fragment by adding a method with single argument of type `QuickPermissionsRequest` and annotate it with annotation `OnPermissionsPermanentlyDenied`.
 So, whenever there is a need of showing a message or asking user to open app settings to grant permanently denied permissions, you can receive a callback on this method.
 You can call `openAppSettings()` on it to continue flow or `cancel()` to cancel the flow.